telekom/testerra-xray-connector/README.md

 You can use these methods to update the Jira issues right before importing.
 Please mind, that not all features are supported by the [Xray import API](#References).

 #### Creating new entities

+By default, the Xray connector doesn't create any issues.
+You can enable that by passing `true` in the interface.

 ```java
 public class GenericMapper implements XrayMapper {